minhera/CS530sddProject/README.md

 Support for format 1, 2, 3, and 4 instructions
 Support for immediate (#), indirect (@), and indexed (,X) addressing
 Implementation of PC-relative and base-relative addressing
-Literal table with handling of:
-=C'...' and =X'...'
+Literal table with handling of =C'...' and =X'...'
 Output files similar to textbook format